WHO 2007 reference

 Reference checkpoints

-The cards below use the shared prototype curve series for the selected sex and the nearest whole-year checkpoint in the helper's 5-19 year table.
+The cards below use the WHO 2007 curve series for the selected sex and the nearest month in the 5-19 year table.

 3rd